Billaferd/ZettelMD/Anatomy of a Note.md

 Typically I see a note broken down into several parts.
 Not all of these are present all the time, but these are the general types that you will see.

+## Front Matter

+The [[Front Matter]] is probably the most contentious part for note takers.
+Many people are split on whether it's useful and many applications treat it differently.
+If the front matter was defined and treated consistently then I could see value in using it.
+But it's a bit of a free-for-all right now and needs to be further defined.

 ## Title

 Some people like to use the current date and time as a title, but I find it a bit too obtuse.
 I like to use a title that is easy to use in a sentence for easy wiki-style links.